-famous, fairy-tale, ruin or royal, Aberdeenshire has over 300 castles
+famous, fairy-tale, ruin or royal, Aberdeenshire has been home to 263 castles

 whisky distillers have been lovingly producing our whisky for centuries

 home to two of the world’s oldest golf courses and the highest in the UK

 dive into the Scottish mountains with a choice of five snow sport centres